deanishe/alfred-mailto/Readme.md

 You can add multiple recipients by adding a comma between them.

+Use `mailtoconf` to view/change settings.

 ## Supported applications ##

-The Workflow uses the `mailto:` protocol and as such should work with pretty much any email client.
+**MailTo** uses the `mailto:` protocol and as such should work with pretty much any email client.

 The following apps definitely work: